web3stick/.github/DOCS/hotkeys.md

 - UP OR DOWN ARROWS (TO MOVE UP OR DOWN ON DOC)
 - Option + ↑ (move line up)
 - Option + ↓ (move line down)
+- CMD + D or the delete key? to delete lines

 ---